 To view past Exposure Drafts, click here.

-On May 27, 2021 the ASB released a Discussion Draft.
+On August 18, 2021 the ASB released an Exposure Draft.
 Read more in the section above.

 The Appraisal Standards Board voted on February 19, 2021 to extend the effective date of the current 2020-21 USPAP through December 31, 2022.
 Click here to learn more.
 Questions?
 Read the FAQs.